radiantlogic-v8/documentation-new/documentation/configuration/data-sources/schemas.md

 ## Deleting Schema Files

-Schema files (.orx files) should be deleted using the Context Builder.
-It is not recommended to manually remove files from the file system.
+Schema files should be deleted from the Control Panel.

 To delete a schema file:

+1. In the Control Panel, navigate to SETUP > Data Catalog > Data Sources.

+2. Select a data source.

-1. Open the schema file on the Schema Manager tab.
+3. Click the data source's Schema tab.

-2. Click the delete button on the toolbar.

-3. Select the schema file you want to delete.

-4. Click OK.

-5. Click OK again to confirm the deletion.
+4. From the Options menu ("..."), select *Delete Schema*.

 ![An image showing ](Media/Image3.36.jpg)

 Deleting Schema Files

+5. Click *Delete* to confirm the deletion.

 ## Comparing Schema Files